ExxonMobil

-Exxon Mobil Corporation (Note: In official SEC filings, the company name is split into two words and phrased as Exxon Mobil Corporation.
-However, in most media and communications, when used without "Corporation", the two names are merged into a single word as ExxonMobil.
-Occasionally, the company is also abbreviated to EM, especially with regard to the company's retail rewards program.) (/ˌɛksɒn ˈmoʊbəl/ EK-son-_-MOH-bəl) is an American multinational oil and gas corporation headquartered in Spring, Texas, a suburb of Houston.
+ExxonMobil Holdings Corporation (/ˌɛksɒn ˈmoʊbəl/ EK-son-_-MOH-bəl) is an American multinational oil and gas corporation headquartered in Spring, Texas, a suburb of Houston.
 Founded as the largest direct successor of John D. Rockefeller's Standard Oil, the company was formed in 1999, with the merger of Exxon and Mobil.
 It is vertically integrated across the entire oil and gas industry, as well as within its chemicals division, which produces plastic, synthetic rubber, and other chemical products.
-As the largest U.S.-based oil and gas company, ExxonMobil is the seventh-largest company by revenue in the U.S. and 13th-largest in the world.
+As the largest U.S.-based oil and gas company, ExxonMobil is the eighth-largest company by revenue in the U.S. and 13th-largest in the world.
 It is also the largest investor-owned oil company in the world.
-Approximately 55.56% of the company's shares are held by institutions, the largest of which, as of 2019, were The Vanguard Group (8.15%), BlackRock (6.61%), and State Street Corporation (4.83%).

 The company has been widely criticized and sued, mostly for environmental incidents and its history of climate change denial against the scientific consensus that fossil fuels significantly contribute to global warming.
 The company is responsible for many oil spills, the largest and most notable of which was the 1989 Exxon Valdez oil spill in Alaska, considered to be one of the world's worst oil spills in terms of environmental damage.
 The company has also been accused of human rights violations and exerting excessive influence on American foreign policy and developing countries.

+In 2024, ExxonMobil was responsible for 610 Mt of CO_{2} emissions, which was 1.58% of global CO_{2} emissions.